 The shadow economy and the judicial system are the weakest areas in what generally is a favourable business environment in Latvia.
 Latvia is ranked 19 out of 190 in the 2018 World Bank Doing Business Review.
-Latvia scores low on dealing with construction permits and recovery rates in insolvency cases (section 3.6.1 Public administration).
-Also, the sizable shadow economy (section 3.1.3) impairs the competitiveness of the Latvian economy.
-The Latvian authorities aim to further improve the business environment by business-related simplifying legislation and applying an SME-test to all new regulations (European Commission, 2017d).
+Latvia scores lowest on dealing with construction permits, court process length and recovery rates in insolvency cases (section 3.6.1 Public administration).
+Also, the sizable shadow economy (section 3.1.3impairs the the Latvian competitiveness of economy.
+The Latvian authorities aim to further improve the business environment by simplifying businessrelated legislation and applying an SME-test to all new regulations (European Commission, 2017d).